 It’s easy.
 You stick the handle end of a spoon into the martini, so it touches the bottom of the glass.
 Then you slowly pour the grenadine onto the back of the spoon, and allow it to follow the handle all the way to the bottom of the drink.

-We made these “monster-y” with the addition of the little zombie guys, but the red and green layer would make this a fun Christmas cocktail, too!
+We made these “monster-y” with the addition of the little zombie guys, but the red and green layers would make this a fun Christmas cocktail, too!

 Candy Corn Martini